kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 eth           12898
 ...

 As is shown on the sample weighted list, bitcoin is the most frequently mentioned word with the count 39882.
+We conduct calculation by extracting user comments from each tweet first. <todo>may be we can do word selection here</todo> Then we split these comments into words and aggregate the count.
+Finally, the results are written to redis as a sorted set where score is the count of words.
+Our visualization subsystem extract the top 30 words by score and construct a word cloud for displaying.
+The word cloud of top 30 most common words is a good indicator that reveals the trend of user opinion.
+It displays the hot topic at the time, which gives investors some sense of what's going on in the market.

+### Opinion Variation
+We have done sentiment analysis for user comments in the machine learning subsystem.
+At this step, we would like to see the variation of user opinion in time.
+Thus, we evaluate the proportion of different user opinion every 3 minutes.
+The result is written to redis as a sorted set with a timestamp as the score.
+A stepped area chart is used for displaying 20 of the most recent records. <todo>Figurexxx shows an example result</todo>

+## Performance

 Components    Specifications
 -------------------------